Getting connected - a guide for business

-Once you have confirmed your business is ready to switch, the next step is to contact your preferred phone or internet provider to order a service.
-Your preferred provider will arrange everything you need to get connected.
+Once you have confirmed your business is ready to switch, the next step is to contact your preferred service provider to order a service.
+Your preferred service provider will arrange everything you need to get connected.

-There are a range of different plans available from a number of different providers.
-Your preferred phone or internet provider should also be able to give you any advice you may need on connecting other important business services like EFTPOS, fax machines, or security alarm systems.
+There are a range of different plans available from a number of different service providers.
+Your preferred service provider should also be able to give you any advice you may need on connecting other important business services like EFTPOS, fax machines, or security alarm systems.
 See also ‘What business services are affected?’

 To avoid disruption to your business, it's important you switch your affected landline phone and internet services before they are disconnected.# Once you have confirmation that you can switch, you will have 18 months to move your services before the existing network is switched off.

 As affected landline phone and internet services will be disconnected, you should switch as soon as you can.# (Services provided over existing fibre networks (including in-building, health and education networks) and some special and business services may not be affected.)
 This will help you avoid any last-minute rush to connect.
 It will also help to lower the risk of a break in services.

 If your current service is delivered via an ADSL service, installation of nbn™ supplied equipment on the exterior of your premises should not interrupt your existing landline phone and internet services.

 If you have existing pay TV or cable internet services, there may be a slight interruption to your service during the installation of your nbn™ supplied equipment.